RoA-Adventure-Mode-Team/Rivals-of-Aether-Adventure-Mode/README.md

 Keep in mind you can **export** in-game adjustments using `export`.
 Double check the export and replace with the correct values/formatting if needed.

-For a full list of commands, type the `help` command.
-If you need specific help with a function type `man <function name>`.

 Articles can be selected with left mouse, and moved around with right mouse.
 Selected articles can be acted upon via certain console commands.
 You can generally assume a non-global command will act in the selected articles' scope.

+For a full list of commands, type the `help` command.
+You can reference each of their functions bellow:

+### Lucid Dream Commands

 ### World & Coordinate Systems